vcl/vcl/packages/vcl/layer/README.md

 [basic example](/demo/example.html)

-Utilize the `fade-out-animation` with the `layer-cover` and `layer` to create a smooth entry and exit animation.
+Utilize the `fade-animation` with the `layer-cover` and `layer` to create a smooth entry and exit animation.

 [Dynamic modal with entry and exit transition](/demo/example-with-transitions.html)